 However, if you do add in the lemon juice, you can chill this for a couple of hours and enjoy it as a healthier dessert option to ice cream.
 Sometimes, we even top this with whipped vanilla coconut cream.

 Adaptations To Make This Keto-Friendly:

-If you’d like to taylor this to fit into a keto friendly diet, you could sub the sugar with stevia and the almond milk with heavy cream.
+If you’d like to tailor this to fit into a keto-friendly diet, you could sub the sugar with a keto-friendly sweetener and use heavy cream for the coconut milk.

 ©Savory Spin All content and images are protected by copyright.
 Please do not use my images or recipe without my permission.